Counselling for Children, Teens, & Adults

 -

-I aim to make therapy affordable and accessible for you, so please reach out to discuss my rates.
-Reduced rates are available based on income, need, and whether or not insurance coverage is available.
+I aim to make therapy affordable and accessible for you.
+Reduced rates are available based on income, household need, and whether or not insurance coverage is available.

 -